When to Apply

 - You were a locum tenens with no direct patient access for the past three years.

-- If you are currently in training, submit a signed letter from the program director of your training institution on the institution’s letterhead.
-It must state that you have successfully completed your first year of training and the anticipated date you will complete your training.
+- A signed letter from the program director of your training institution on the institution’s letterhead if you are currently in training.
+The letter must state that you have successfully completed your first year of training and the anticipated date you will complete your training.

-- If any of the following describes your situation, obtain two letters of reference from physicians who are familiar with you but are not related to you:
+- Two letters of reference from physicians who are familiar with you but are not related to you if any of the following describes your situation:

 - One or more of the facilities where you had direct patient access in the past three years no longer exists.

-- If you answer “yes” to questions in the DISCLOSURES section—other than Questions 32, 34, 35—you must fully explain your answer.
+- If you answer “yes” to any disclosure questions of the online application, you must fully explain your answer.
 We suggest that you use the Physician Self-Report form for this purpose.
 However, if the Physician Self-Report does not fully cover your situation, submit a signed, notarized statement in lieu of or in addition the Physician Self-Report.

-- Request a self-query from the National Practitioner Data Bank (NPDB) website at www.npdb.hrsa.gov.
+- A self-query from the National Practitioner Data Bank (NPDB) website at www.npdb.hrsa.gov.
 The self-query report will be mailed to your address.
-When you receive the report, enclose the original report in your application packet.
+When you receive the report, submit the original report.

 Additional Requirement for FCVS Applicants

-- Request your Physician Information Profile from FCVS at www.fsmb.org.
+- Your Physician Information Profile from FCVS at www.fsmb.org.
 FCVS will send the profile directly to the Board office.

 Additional Requirements for Non-FCVS Applicants

-- Submit an 8 1/2″ X 11″ copy of your medical school diploma.
+- A copy of your medical school diploma.
 If you are a foreign medical graduate, attach an English translation from a reputable translating organization.

-- If you graduated from a foreign medical school, submit 8 1/2″ X 11″ copy of your current and valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate.
+- A copy of your current and valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate if you graduated from a foreign medical school.

 - If you graduated from a program approved by the American Medical Association (AMA) or American Osteopathic Association (AOA) in the U.S. (or U.S. territory) or Canada, you must have completed one year of postgraduate training in the U.S.